Globally subanalytic arc-symmetric sets: C-semianalytic arc-symmetric sets

-By noetherianity of $\AR$-topology, one can also define the \emph{$\AR$-closure} of an arbitrary set $S\subset\R^n$, denoted $\overline{S}^\AR$, as the smallest (with respect to inclusion) $\AR$-closed subset of $\R^n$ that contains $S$.
+By noetherianity of $\AR_C$-topology, one can also define the \emph{$\AR_C$-closure} of an arbitrary set $S\subset\Omega$, denoted $\overline{S}^{\AR_C}$, as the smallest (with respect to inclusion) $\AR_C$-closed subset of $\Omega$ that contains $S$.

-\begin{remark} Unfortunately, in the subanalytic context, the $\AR$-closure behaves in a much less controlled way than in the semialgebraic setting of \cite{Ku}.
-In particular, for an arbitrary globally subanalytic set $S$, one may have $\dim\overline{S}^\AR>\dim{S}$.
-Indeed, consider, for example, $S=\{(x,y)\in\R^2\;:\;y=\sin(x),\;-1\leq x\leq1\}$.
+\begin{remark} Unfortunately, in the subanalytic context, the $\AR$- and $\AR_C$-closure behaves in a much less controlled way than in the semialgebraic setting of \cite{Ku}.
+In particular, for an arbitrary globally subanalytic set $S$, one may have $\dim\overline{S}^{\AR}>\dim{S}$.
+Indeed, consider, for example, $S=\{(x,y)\in\R^2\!:y=\sin{x},$ $-1\leq x\leq1\}$.
 Then, $S$ is globally subanalytic in $\R^2$ as a bounded subanalytic set, however by analytic continuation any arc-symmetric set in $\R^2$ containing $S$ must contain the whole graph of the sine function as well.
-Thus, $\overline{S}^\AR=\R^2$. \end{remark}
+Thus, $\overline{S}^\AR=\R^2$, hence also $\overline{S}^{\AR_C}=\R^2$.
+Note that $S$ is also C-semianalytic, since $\sin{x}$ is a global real analytic function on $\R$. \end{remark}

-Nonetheless, the topological dimension (as a subanalytic set) of any $\AR$-closed set coincides with its $\AR$-Krull dimension, as shown below.
-For a non-empty $\AR$-closed set $E$ we define its \emph{Krull dimension} as
+Nonetheless, the topological dimension (as a subanalytic set) of any $\AR_C$-closed set coincides with its $\AR_C$-Krull dimension, at least in the compact setting, as shown below.
+For a non-empty $\AR_C$-closed set $E$ we define its \emph{Krull dimension} as